c-minz/c-minz.github.io/_projects/poset_diagrams.md

 ---
 layout: page
 title: Hasse diagrams
-description: Online editor (PrOSET) and LaTeX package (causets) for Hasse diagrams of posets and causal sets.
+description: Tools to draw Hasse diagrams of posets and causal sets: the LaTeX package 'causets', the PrOSET editor, and a catalogue of diagrams
 img: assets/img/PosetCatalogue_3Crown.png
 importance: 1
 category: side